gamemanual0/gm0/source/docs/appendix/glossary.rst

         shaft.
         Therefore teams will have to fashion a custom motor mount and shaft adapter for the VEX 393.
-        Under FTC rules, it is classified as a servo.
+        Under FTC rules, it is classified as a :term:`servo`.
-        However, in order to use the 393, teams must purchase an adapter from the 2-wire motor cable to the 3-wire servo cable, called the VEX Motor Controller 29.
+        However, in order to use the 393, teams must purchase an adapter from the 2-wire motor cable to the 3-wire servo cable, called the :term:`VEX Motor Controller 29`.
         These items are not usually in stock during the season, due to the demand from both VEX and FTC teams.
         Additionally, teams must purchase a Servo Power Module from REV